Skip navigation

 2. An additional examiner may be appointed by the Associate Dean on the recommendation of the Delegated Authority subsequent to the initial appointment:

-1. To resolve disagreements in the thesis examination process; or
+1. to resolve disagreements in the thesis examination process; or

 1. In determining the award of the degree, all examiners reports received are considered.